Gyo Fujikawa: Biography

 Page from Babies, Grosset & Dunlap, 1963.

 Gyo Fujikawa was born in Berkeley, California, to Japanese parents, Hikozō and Yūko Fujikawa (藤川幽子).
 The masculine name Gyo (pronounced "gyoh") is after a Chinese emperor her father admired.

 Gyo Fujikawa moved to Los Angeles to attend Chouinard Art Institute in 1926, having received a scholarship, and befriended Japanese dancer Michio Ito and many fellow Nisei writers and artists.
 After graduating and spending a year in Japan, she was on the Chouinard faculty from 1933-1937.
-She worked for the Walt Disney Company in California as a promotional artist, before moving to New York in 1941.
-Fujikawa avoided the forced internment of West Coast Japanese and Japanese Americans during World War II as she was living in New York at the time.
+She worked for Walt Disney Productions in California as a promotional artist on Fantasia.
+In mid-1941 the studio relocated Fujikawa to New York; therefore, she avoided the forced internment of West Coast Japanese and Japanese Americans during World War II.
 Her family, however, spent the war in the internment camp at Rohwer, Arkansas.

-From 1943–51, she worked for pharmaceutical advertising agency William Douglas McAdams.
+According to Fujikawa, Walt Disney personally comforted her during this time.
+As she recalled:

+Walt Disney was wonderful to me.
+[He] came to the office where I was working during the war.
+He came to see me especially.
+He said, "How are you doing?
+I've been worried about you."
+I said "I'm doing okay.
+If people ask me what nationality I am I tell them the truth or give them big lies, like I'm half-Chinese and half-Japanese, or part-Koreon, part-Chinese, and part-Japanese."
+He said "Why do you have to do that?
+For Christ's sake, you're an American citizen.
+Next time anybody asks you that, just tell them it's none of their business.
+Besides, you're an American citizen."
+He was so right.
+From that time on I just told everybody I was an American citizen.
+But he was very concerned about the Japanese Americans that worked at the studio.